madMAx43v3r/mmx-node/docs/MMX_script.md

 }
 ```
 Note: If a function is called "deposit" the `payable` modifier can be omitted.
+Note: `this.balance` already includes the deposited amount, it always equals the amount that can be spent via `send()`.

 Trying to deposit funds via a non-`payable` function is not possible.
-However it's possible to send funds to a contract via a normal transfer.
+However it's possible to send funds to a contract via normal transfer.
 In this case no function is called, and the contract needs to handle this case implicitly.
 It cannot be avoided since it's possible to send to a contract's address before deployment.